Legal Assistance From an Experienced Richmond Workers’ Compensation Lawyer

 Helping Virginia residents for more than 35 years

 If you are injured on the job or suffer a work-related illness, you are entitled to workers’ compensation benefits, regardless of whether or not the employer was at fault.
 However, getting the full benefits you deserve requires proving the extent of the harm you have suffered.
-Gerald G. Lutkenhaus in Richmond is an experienced workers’ compensation attorney who has been recognized by peers for his skill and professionalism.
+Gerald G. Lutkenhaus, Attorney at Law in Richmond is an experienced workers’ compensation attorney who has been recognized by peers for his skill and professionalism.
 I can assist you in all aspects of your benefits claim and in appealing any adverse decision.

 What should you do if you are injured at work?